 Two campgrounds, Bandy Creek (TN) and Blue Heron (KY) are highly developed sites with many amenities while the Alum Ford Campground (KY) offers a limited number of primitive campsites.
 Two equestrian campgrounds, Bear Creek (KY) and Station Camp (TN) are both highly developed campgrounds operated by concessionaires.

 There are no campground stores.
-The Bandy Creek Stable does have a small tack store that carries a few items for campers.
+The Bandy Creek Stables has a small tack store that carries a few items for campers.
 Be prepared to bring what you need with you.
 The stables sells firewood.
 Campers may also collect any wood that is down and dead.
 Ice can be purchased at the Bandy Creek Visitor Center.